henrygouk/lipschitz-neural-networks/README.md

 Lipschitz Continuous Neural Networks
 ====================================

-This repo contains the code used to run the experiments in Gouk et al. (2018).
+This repo contains the code used to run the experiments for an extended version of Gouk et al. (2018).
 The code uses [dopt](https://github.com/henrygouk/dopt/), a deep learning framework written in D.

 Example
 -------